 NewDay represented the challenge of an entirely different sector for me, one far more heavily regulated, with an awesome focus on how we can help our customers be better with credit.
 At its heart a caring organisation.

-Shifted mindset away from server based components to statically delivered JS, looking forward to a mixture of server side rendering ahead of time and server components.
+Shifted the architectural mindset away from server based components to statically delivered JS.

 Implemented a headless CMS to completely remove all notion of content editing from development teams and give ownership to those writing and delivering the content.

 Worked closely with the department head to align multiple teams to engineering initiatives.

 Built a guild focused around working groups which will deliver and drive standards adoption across UI teams, with the working groups semi-organically contributing to areas such as testing, performance, monitoring and more.